TianranWei/ISE-Linking-Entities-from-Images-to-Knowledge-Graphs/README.md

 ## evaluation

-files --> contains all top3 files
-processed_files --> contains all top3 files, if there is no linkage between two classes we added an empty value for them. (in files these empty values are missing) evaluation.ipynb -> This notebook is used to generate the top3 and top5 files
+files --> contains all top3 files <br> processed_files --> contains all top3 files, if there is no linkage between two classes we added an empty value for them. (in files these empty values are missing) <br> evaluation.ipynb -> This notebook is used to generate the top3 and top5 files <br>

 ## notebooks

 ## src\data
-mapping.py -> this files contains the class for doing the exact string matching.
+mapping.py -> this files contains the class for doing the exact string matching. <br>